Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 To an Old White Pine is the seventh of the ten in the set, dark and a little sad, as if the tree is coming to the end of its days.
 Essentially it's a salon piece, short and accessible to the competent amateur pianist, just the job for evening entertainment at the turn of the twentieth century.

 If you are a lover of trees, then you almost certainly like flowers.
-Why not read my article by clicking on the link.

 2 Hawaiin Symphony Orchestra programme notes